 When you are convicted of a felony, the loss of your right to bear arms under state and federal law is automatic.
 This includes your ability to purchase, possess and transport firearms.
 However, firearms rights can be restored.

 First things first

-Before your right to bear arms can be restored your civic rights must be reinstated.
-Civic rights consist of your right to vote, the right to become a notary public, the right to serve on a jury and the right to run for public office.
-Civic rights can be restored through the Secretary of the Commonwealth’s office.
+Before your right to bear arms can be restored your civil rights must be reinstated.
+Civil rights consist of your right to vote, the right to become a notary public, the right to serve on a jury and the right to run for public office.
+Civil rights can be restored through the Secretary of the Commonwealth's office.

 The Commonwealth's office identifies individuals who may meet the Governor's standards for restoration of rights, but they consider restoration of rights in the order the individuals were released from prison.
 Petitioning the Commonwealth's office to have your rights restored will give your case priority over those simply waiting on a list.

 Once your civil rights have been restored, the next step would be petitioning the circuit court in your jurisdiction.
 In your petition, you would request permission to purchase, possess and carry a firearm.
 If you are not a resident of Virginia, you would need to petition the circuit court where you received your disqualifying conviction.